Reed-CompBio/spras/CONTRIBUTING.md

 This algorithm does not require any third-party packages, only Python 3.x.
 Run `local_neighborhood.py` from the command line.
 There are example input files `ln-network.txt` and `ln-nodes.txt` in [`test/LocalNeighborhood/input`](test/LocalNeighborhood/input).
-Either provide the relative path to these files or copy them to the `LocalNeighborhood` directory.
+Copy them to the `LocalNeighborhood` directory for testing.
-Confirm that the output files matches expectations.
+Confirm that the output file matches expectations.

 ### Step 2: Create a Local Neighborhood Docker image
 Complete the `Dockerfile` in the [`docker-wrappers/LocalNeighborhood`](docker-wrappers/LocalNeighborhood) directory to create a Docker image.
 The PathLinker `Dockerfile` demonstrates how to begin with a Python image and copy files into the image with `COPY`.
 Browse the official [Python images](https://hub.docker.com/_/python) to select a recent version of Python based on Alpine Linux, a small Linux distribution.
-Note that the PathLinker example uses an old verison of Python, but this Local Neighborhood Docker image should be based on a recent version of Python.
+Note that the PathLinker example uses an old version of Python, but this Local Neighborhood Docker image should be based on a more modern version of Python.
+In addition, not all pathway reconstruction algorithms are compatible with Alpine Linux, so the default Debian-based Python image is required.
 The `Dockerfile` does not need an `ENTRYPOINT` or `CMD` line.
 It will be used to run a Python command.